Yoga for Trauma Survivors

 You can slow your breathing down with gentle guidance noticing the effect of such a subtle action and start to realize you have control over your body and over your life; something that is usually taken away during traumatic experiences.
 Life does not need to happen to you, but you can start making proactive decisions on your own behalf.

-"Let was isn't serving my body, life and soul be burnt away.
-And like the Phoenix, a new me will be born from the ashes." -Tanya Lee M.
+"Let what isn't serving my body, life and soul be burnt away.
+And like the Phoenix, a new me will be born from the ashes."

 With this self awareness in mind, you can start....